About

-Tory Lewis has focused her practice on appellate advocacy.
-Her experience as a judicial law clerk coupled with her excellent research and writing skills make her an exceptional appellate advocate.
-Tory graduated first in her law school class from Vanderbilt University Law School in 2009.
-Following law school, she worked as a judicial law clerk for the Honorable J. Leon Holmes on the U.S. District Court for the Eastern District of Arkansas (2009-11) and for the Honorable Lavenski Smith on the U.S. Court of Appeals for the Eighth Circuit (2011-12).
-Tory entered private practice in 2012, where she practiced with the Friday Firm until 2016.
-She joined Taylor & Taylor Law Firm as a part-time attorney in 2017.
+Tory graduated first in her class from Vanderbilt University Law School in 2009.
+Following graduation, she worked as a judicial law clerk for the Honorable J. Leon Holmes on the U.S. District Court for the Eastern District of Arkansas (2009-11) and for the Honorable Lavenski Smith on the U.S. Court of Appeals for the Eighth Circuit (2011-12).

 Practice Areas